thirdtank/brut/brutrb.com/components.md

 For example, suppose you want a re-usable button that can be gray, green, or red, and have an optional `formaction`.

-You can create a component with `bin/scaffold component`:
+You can create a component with `brut scaffold component`:

 ```
-bin/scaffold component button
+brut scaffold component button
 # => app/src/front_end/components/button_component.rb
 # => specs/front_end/components/button_component.spec.rb
 ```